 The PRTG hosted by Paessler user interface is by default only accessible with a secured HTTPS connection.
 On an operating-system level Amazon's AWS firewalls will ensure the security of your network and, of course, all passwords are secured using individual encryption.

 The remote probe continues its monitoring and stores the results.
 Once the internet connection is re-established, cached data is sent to the PRTG hosted by Paessler server and filled into the database.
 For details see the PRTG manual on remote probes.
 Of course, without internet connection, you will not be able to reach the web interface of your PRTG hosted by Paessler instance.

 Your PRTG hosted by Paessler instance will alert you instantly as configured.
 Available notification methods are, for example, push notifications, or email.
 In order to receive these notifications, please make sure your receiving device is connected to the internet.
-There are no SMS text notifications available.

 You can connect remote probes from different locations to your PRTG hosted by Paessler instance: the limit is your total number of sensors.

 Please go ahead and try this, your feedback is welcome: [email protected]